rsabbarton/rsabbarton.github.io/_artwork/volos-church.md

 ---
-title: Volos Church
+title: Church of Saints Constantine and Helena
-description: A gift for a colleague who was from Volos.
-This church is a hugh landmark.
+description: A gift for a colleague who was from Volos
 file: Volos Church.JPG
 page: volos-church.html
-rank: 50
+rank: 60
 type: traditional
 media: Watercolours and pens on black card
 author: Richard Sabbarton